cloudnativer/kube-install/docs/cfg0.7.md

 ## Operating with flag parameters

 You can also specify flag parameters to carry out various operation and maintenance operations.
+Click here to <a href="docs/operation0.6.md">see more operation documents</a>.

 <br>
 <br>